p-haas/iterate-hack-dev/frontend-integration-plan.md

 **Deliverable/Test**: Updating `apiClient` compiles cleanly, and hitting `/health` via a temporary method confirms connectivity. (✅ Verified via console call returning `{ status: 'up', ... }` on 2025-11-16.)

-## 2. Dataset Upload Wiring
+## 2. Dataset Upload Wiring ✅

 - Update `uploadDataset` to POST `FormData` to `/datasets`, parse `dataset_id`, metadata, and propagate errors to the Upload step.
 - Ensure drag/drop UX uses the progress/loading states driven by the real response.

-**Deliverable/Test**: Uploading a CSV through the UI triggers a backend call (observable in network tab) and advances to the Understand step with the returned `datasetId`.
+**Deliverable/Test**: Uploading a CSV through the UI triggers a backend call (observable in network tab) and advances to the Understand step with the returned `datasetId`. (✅ Verified via 200 OK in uvicorn logs on 2025-11-16; Understanding step currently errors because downstream fetch isn’t wired yet, which will be addressed in Step 3.)

 ## 3. Understanding Step API Hook